grypesc/SEED/README.md

 To lower the number of parameters as in Tab.5 use ```--network resnet 20 --shared 2```.
 You can also add parameter pruning as in DER.

 To reproduce results for ImageNet Subset download ImageNet subset from https://www.kaggle.com/datasets/arjunashok33/imagenet-subset-for-inc-learn and put it in ```../data``` directory.

-To reproduce results for DomainNet download ImageNet subset from http://ai.bu.edu/M3SDA/ and put it in ```../data``` directory.
 ```bash
 bash imagenet.sh
 ```

+To reproduce results for DomainNet download cleaned version from http://ai.bu.edu/M3SDA/ and put it in ```../data``` directory (unzip it).
 Run SEED on DomainNet 12 tasks of different domains, 25 classes each:
 ```bash
 bash domainnet12x25.sh